-For this task, Runnerty uses notificators, know more about them here.
+For this task, Runnerty uses notifiers, know more about them here.

 This is an example of usage of notifications in a process.
-In this case, we are using the Telegram notificator to notify the different states of the process to a Telegram chat:
+In this case, we are using the Telegram notifier to notify the different states of the process to a Telegram chat:

-There is an official list of the available notificators here.
+There is an official list of the available notifiers here.

-Another property of ther processes is that we can reditrect the output of a procces to a file.
+Another property of ther processes is that we can redirect the output of a process to a file.